Banat Swabians: Hungary

+Identity and culture

 Swabians in emigration

 The Banat Swabians who emigrated to Germany are generally well integrated into the society in which they live.
 They keep contact through cultural organisations (Landsmannschaften).
 In Vienna and in southern Germany, where most Banat Swabians now live, some maintain their customs and dialect, and offer support to those who remain in Romania.

 Banat Swabians in the United States, whose ancestors emigrated beginning in the 1950s, have also formed community associations, including one in the New York metropolitan area, one in the Detroit area, and one in the Cincinnati area.

 Others have created online communities like Donauschwaben Villages Helping Hands which is a non-profit to keep the Danube Swabian legacy alive and to connect families and relatives with their ancestry.

+Magyarized Swabians

+Today and centuries ago in the Kingdom of Hungary, Germans, Swabians and Saxons (Lutheran Germans) have mixed blood with the Magyars.
+About one grandparent of a Magyar today is of German origin; centuries ago it seemed to be more the rule than the exception.

+Borders are blurred, and famous individuals claim these two ethnicities, or even more sometimes.
+For example, composer Franz Schmidt appears to be Austro-German, but was 3/4-Magyar.

+János Kádár had a father (Kreisinger) who had mostly German ancestors.

+Cécile Tormay, author had a father, originally named Spiegel, with mostly Swabian ancestors.Zita Funkenhauser is of mixed swabian-magyar family She is a native Hungarian speaker (Her father was László and her mother Éva) and her Germany-born children speak Hungarian.